 Frequently Asked Questions

 The average hybrid mattress lasts six to seven years because the coils wear out and start sagging after a few years.
+You can extend the lifespan of your hybrid mattress by keeping it on a supportive surface.
+You can also even out wear by rotating the bed every three to six months.

 Yes.
 A hybrid mattress offers a contouring comfort layer and zoned support.
 If you’re looking for a good mattress for back pain, get a medium-firm feel.